MariadlRosa-1224/isles-of-vielora/story/characters/divine/guardians-higher/MidNight-(Void).md

 -
 - Characters:: Divine
   affiliation:: Guardian
 - Once you Fight the leader of the Cult of the Eye of Wisdom, she will trap a few OCs inside her collar.
 Her necklace is not normal.
 There's a pocket dimension inside of it.
-And In the pocket dimension is where Midnight is inprisoned.
+And In the pocket dimension is where Midnight is imprisoned.
 -
 - Midnight is the missing half of order.
 The personification of the void and the nothingness.
 She looks and is a shadow.
 A shadow whose only features is her silhouette and her white eyes.
 One white, the other issimilar to Nisha's shattered.
 A clue of their connection.
 -